eduk8s-tests/lab-kpack-testing/workshop/content/workshop-summary.md

-In this workshop you learnt how to use the Container Build Service of kpack to create application container images and deploy them.
+In this workshop you learnt how to use the Container Build Service of kpack to create application container images, and deploy them.

 For further information about Cloud Native Buildpacks, see: